jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-## Cluster Template: Missing `os-distro` Field

-This particular error actually happens before we even create a cluster template since it is caused by the `os-distro` metadata attribute missing from the Glance image being used for the cluster.
 Magnum has a notion of drivers that are identified by orchestration engine, distribution name and version.
-The combination of the cluster template's orchestration engine and its images' `os-distro` field must match a Magnum driver.
+The combination of the cluster template's orchestration engine and its image's `os-distro` field must match a Magnum driver.

 -->